ryandeussing/assael.com/_pieces/angela-cummings-for-assael-criss-cross-earring.md

 ---
-title: Angela Cummings For Assael Criss Cross Earring
+title: Angela Cummings Criss Cross Earring
 description: |
   Silvery South Sea Pearls are wreathed in rows of Diamonds that extend slightly like graceful branches in these statement button earrings.